Cabrera intentionally walked with 2,999 hits, Tiger fans boo

 The 236th intentional walk of Cabrera’s career, while strategically sound, triggered perhaps the loudest boos ever heard at a Tigers game since Comerica Park opened in 2000.

+“Of course, certainly understand that,” he said, adding, “you don’t necessarily like being in that position.”

-The crowd of 21,529 quickly turned the jeers into cheers when Austin Meadows blooped a two-run double to put Detroit ahead by three.
+The crowd of 21,529 quickly turned the jeers into cheers when Austin Meadows blooped a two-run double on a lefty vs. lefty matchup to put Detroit ahead by three.

 When the inning ended, Cabrera put out his hands as if to tell that crowd he was OK with how things went.
 He then put up three fingers and gestured to the scoreboard to indicate the runs his team had scored on a sunny, 60-degree day in the Motor City.